panyz522/CS561-HalmaEditor/README.md

 ## Download

 [Google Drive](https://drive.google.com/open?id=1fk8teay6F7fJIZLwGEOB2oT7On7UnP0d)

-_Tested on Windows and Mac_
+_Tested on Windows 10, Mac, and Ubuntu_

 ## Start Instruction

 1. Unzip folder
-1. Edit `appsettings.json`, change the value of default input.txt file path in the settings `"BoardManager": "FilePath": "<your default input path>"`
+1. Edit `appsettings.json`, change the default paths of input.txt and output.txt in the settings.

+    `"BoardManager": "FilePath": "<your default input path>"`

+    `"BoardManager": "OutputFilePath": "<your default input path>"`

 1. Run `HalmaEditor.exe` or other executable according to your operating system.
 Mac os may need permissions.
 1. Wait a second and look for a line starting with **Now listening on**.
     Open the URL with your favorate broswer.
 Or just open [http://localhost:5000](http://localhost:5000)